klaasnienhuis/MaproomDocumentation/source/layers/CC3D.rst

 Premium content
 ---------------

 The CC3D buildings are premium content.
 You can order the buildings through Maproom and orders are processed by CC3D themselves.
-Maproom let's you easily integrate these buildings in your maps.
+Maproom lets you easily integrate these buildings in your maps.
 CC3D charges for their buildings per square kilometer.
 Once you've purchased an area, you can use this in as many maps as you like.

 Off the shelf buildings, 1 km2 minimum
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^